The Christmas Truce of 1914

 Cautious heads popped up above the British trenches, then back down again.
 But no shots rang out.
 Heads popped up again to take longer looks.
 Some of the Brits began to join in with the singing in English.
 The music on both sides got louder.
 Then came a round of applause and happy laughter from both sides of the battlefield.

 The German soldiers kept singing carols, and, before long, one of the Brits pointed to the enemy trench across the way.
 It looked like a Christmas tree was rising up out of the trenches.
-It had a few make shift candles on it and was set up at the edge of the trench as voices called out, “No shoot!
+It had a few make-shift candles on it and was set up at the edge of the trench as voices called out, “No shoot!
 No shoot to-night, Jock!
-Sing to-night!"
+We sing tonight!"

 No shots were fired by either side for the rest of the night.
 Nor, did the firing start the next morning.
 Neither side wanted to start the killing again.

-On Christmas morning, the Brits were at breakfast, a cry was raised that the Germans had left their trenches.
-Springing to arms, they could scarcely believe their eyes when they looked over the parapet and saw a number of the enemy standing in the open in front of their trenches, all unarmed.
-Some of the enemy shouted "No shoot!" and after a little, a number of our men also got out of their trench.
+On Christmas morning, the Brits were at breakfast, a cry was raised that a number of Germans had left their trenches.
+Springing to arms, the British soldiers could scarcely believe their eyes when they looked over the parapet and saw enemy soldiers standing in the open in front of their trenches, all unarmed.
+Some of the enemy shouted "No shoot!" and after a little, a number of British and Scotts also got out of their trench.

 Then the strangest thing happened.
 The men from both sides jumped out of the trenches and began to chase the hare back and forth between the lines.
+Men who had previously been trying to kill one another now had a contest to see who could catch the wild hare.
 The Germans captured the Hare, but the laughter continued.
 There was a truce.
 The rest of Christmas Day was filled with peace and goodwill.

 With only half a football field in space between the two armies, the men from both sides came out of their trenches and began to dig graves for the fallen.
 The chaplain read the 23rd Psalm in English at a funeral for the men from both sides, and a German student who was studying to become a pastor read it in German.
 The chaplain said a prayer.
 The German translated his words into German.
 Then the officers from both sides saluted one another.